VAISHNA1102/Landing_Page/README.md

-Set to use this code
+Step to use this code
 1. First clone the file
 2. Then open it with VS code
 3. And then open the terminal and run npm install